Aniruddha Perumalla

 Activities

-I have also written questions for tournaments at the high school level (for National Academic Quiz Tournaments (NAQT)) and collegiate level (for the Academic Competition Federation (ACF)).
+• I have written questions for tournaments at the high school level (for National Academic Quiz Tournaments (NAQT)) and collegiate level (for the Academic Competition Federation (ACF)).
 I was one of ACF’s two head editors for the production of the 2025 Regionals question set.

 Hobbies